Our address: 2109 W Market Street, Johnson City, TN 37604

 A Faster Solution

-Compared to existing technology that cannot recycle kerf or solar modules, Highland Materials can construct and operate its Tennessee facility in half the time (2 years) needed compared to the existing (Siemens) technology.
-The Highland Materials process is inherently safer to workers and the environment with a footprint 1/6th the size of existing technology for the production of 20,000MT per year.
+Highland Materials can construct and make its Tennessee facility ready for operations in half the time (less than two years from the beginning of construction) and on a footprint 1/6th the size of a comparable Siemens processing facility.
+The Highland Materials process is inherently safer for workers and the environment, producing no hazardous by-products.
 This can be achieved with U.S. sourced equipment, eliminating trade or tariff issues.

 A More Cost-Effective Solution